Krafpy/Boids-and-Marching-Cubes/README.md

 ## Dependencies
 This program uses [GLFW3](https://www.glfw.org/) and [GLEW](http://glew.sourceforge.net/) libraries, and runs on OpengGL 4.6, though it only requires OpenGL 4.3 (don't forget to change the `#version` in shader sources if needed).
 This project was developed on the CodeBlocks IDE using the 32bit GNU GCC compiler.
 It should work successfully using a 64bit compiler with the right libraries/DLLs versions, but no garantee.
-Once compiled, the compute shader source files and the `config.txt` file _must_ be in the same location as the executable.
+Once compiled, the compute shaders source files and the `config.txt` file _must_ be in the same location as the executable.

 ## Features
 ### Configuration